Olam-Creator/einsof-whitepaper/docs/WIKI_WHITEPAPER.md

-### Einsof Whitepaper
+# Einsof Whitepaper

-*Created Automatically*
-Generated on December 11, 2025 at 15:30*
+Created Automatically on December 11th, 2025 at 3:39 PM

 ---

-Note: Since the original text only contains a timestamp and no actual content, I've left it as is in the translation.
-If you provide the rest of the whitepaper text, I'd be happy to help with the translation.

 ## Table of Contents
 1. [Introduction: Why Einsof](#introduction)
 2. [Vision: AI as a Living Organism](#vision)
 3. [Global Architecture of Einsof](#architecture)